ArmanKhanTech/DailyDoze/README.md

     <p>This feature allows you to take backup(export) of your data or import it so you don't have to worry about losing it.</p>
   </li>
   <li>
-    <p>Simply click on import buttton to import your data.</p>
+    <p>Simply click on Import buttton to import your data.</p>
   </li>
   <li>
-    <p>Or click on export button to export your data.</p>
+    <p>Or click on Export button to export your data.</p>
   </li>
   <li>
     <p>Please read the given instructions carefully to avoid mishaps.</p>
   </li>
   <li>
-    <p>All the user data is stored in local sqlite database.
+    <p>All the user data is stored in local Sqlite database.
 Thus, the backup files have .db extension.</p>
   </li>
 </ul>
 <br>